-The Sony A7 III costs almost $2,000, but professionals across the world switched brands just to use this camera, so it should be worth every penny.
+The Sony A7 III is expensive, but professionals across the world switched brands just to use this camera, so it should be worth every penny.
 If you need something more powerful, there are also the Sony A7R III and the newly announced Sony A7R IV.

 Tap away and get some amazing pictures with one of these options!
 Are there any other touchscreen cameras you recommend?